 Ya udah is short for [ya sudah].
 It can be translated as [okay then] in a neutral tone.

-[Ya udah] is usually used when someone is going to end up a conversation, but not always.
+[Ya udah] is usually used when someone is going to end a conversation, but not always.
 You have to watch for the tone when this phrase is being spoken because if someone says it with a rising voice, it means that they are feeling kind of upset, want to end the conversation soon, and don't want to continue the conversation.
 It means neutral if it's spoken with a neutral tone, not high or low.

-We will see this from the scene that I'll give to see for yourself, and I hope you can better understand the provided clips.
+We will see this from the scene that I'll give you to see for yourself, and I hope you can better understand the provided clips.

 [Ya udah] can be followed by other words, such as [sih], [deh], [dong], [lah], and different words collocate with this phrase [ya udah] can mean different things.